miniz_oxide 0.8.8

 miniz_oxide features no use of unsafe code.

-miniz_oxide can optionally be made to use a simd-accelerated version of adler32 via the simd-adler32 crate by enabling the 'simd' feature.
-This is not enabled by default as due to the use of simd intrinsics, the simd-adler32 has to use unsafe.
-The default setup uses the adler crate which features no unsafe code.
+miniz_oxide can optionally be made to use a simd-accelerated version of adler32 via the simd-adler32 crate by enabling the 'simd' feature which will give a noticeable speedup on decoding, and a smaller speedup during encoding, if the data is encoded with a zlib header.
+Due to the increase in performance this is recommended, though not enabled by default for compatability reasons.
+Additionally, due to the use of simd intrinsics, the simd-adler32 has to use unsafe.
+(Due to limitations in the rust standard library simd-adler32 only has explicit SIMD implementations on stable rust for x86 platforms currently but this may change in the future.)

 Usage